Colonial Heights store that sold accused UVa shooter guns has history with ATF, records show

 In January 2018, Dance’s Sporting Goods was flagged for twice selling receivers to an out-of-state resident, which is illegal under federal law.

-In a letter to Dance, the ATF found that his store met the criteria for a “Warning Conference,” but ultimately downgraded the action to a “Warning Letter.”
+In a letter to Dance, the ATF found his store met the criteria for a “Warning Conference” but ultimately downgraded the action to a “Warning Letter.”

 The #UVA shooter tried twice unsuccessfully to purchase guns in 2018 and 2021.
 He then purchased a pistol in July and a rifle in February of this year. pic.twitter.com/HJjjKDFU3b— Mike Barber (@RTD_MikeBarber) November 16, 2022